Chuo-ku Tourism Association Official Blog

 It would be great if you could make your meal time even more enjoyable as a companion to the dining table.

-When you leave the store, you can see the clear autumn sky.
+When you leave the store, you can see a clear autumn sky.

 The Gumunden pottery in the window glowed very colorfully in the sun.